lbstroud/documentation/farms/storage.rst

 From the screen above you can do the following:

-* Change the size of the exists disks
+* Change the size of the existing disks

 Azure Storage Configuration
 ---------------------------